mauke/Function-Parameters/.github/README.md

     string.
 In this case, Function::Parameters gives up and automatically disables itself, as if by `no Function::Parameters;`.

-    You can disable the warning by saying `no warnings 'Function::Parameters';`.
+    You can disable the warning in a given scope by saying `no warnings 'Function::Parameters'`; see [warnings](https://metacpan.org/pod/warnings).

     Currently the only case I'm aware of where this happens with core perl is embedded code blocks in regexes that are compiled at runtime (in a scope where